jsimpauco/LoLWinLossClassification/README.md

 |      0 |      16 |        3 |        39 |         4 |        2 |           346 |        1 |
 |      1 |      13 |        6 |        35 |         2 |        1 |           162 |        1 |

 There is 1 nominal feature (‘side’) and 6 quantitative features (‘kills’, ‘deaths’, ‘assists’, ‘dragons’, ‘barons’, ‘visionscore’).
-The quantitative columns were left mostly alone with the main change being the data types to their appropriate encodings.
+The quantitative columns were left mostly alone with the main change being their data types to the appropriate encodings.
 The ‘side’ feature was one-hot encoded with ‘Blue’ represented as 1 and ‘Red’ represented as 0.

 After the model was fit on the training data, the accuracy score on the training data was ~0.892 while the accuracy score on the test data was ~0.889.
 While the model’s accuracy was not groundbreaking, the model is not “bad”.
 This is because the model’s accuracy score on the test data was only a little behind the accuracy score of the training data.
-This means that the model does well with unseen data, and with some changes, the accuracy score can increase.
+This means that the model does well with unseen data, and with some changes, the accuracy score can be improved upon.

 # Final Model